Printable Maui Hawaii Guide

 The Aloha Spirit is the natural kindness and friendliness of the Hawaiian people.
-Aloha doesn’t mean hello and goodbye.
-Aloha means love.
-The people of Hawaii use the word Aloha when others would say hello or goodbye, because they are expressing their love of all people.
-The people of Hawaii are the most warm and friendly people I have ever met.
+Aloha doesn’t just mean hello and goodbye.
+Aloha also and mainly means love.
+The people of Hawaii use the word Aloha when others would say hello or goodbye because they are expressing their love for all people.
+The people of Hawaii are the warmest and friendly people I have ever met.
 They are kind and polite.
 They are happy to see you and to help you.
 They don’t push in line or act rudely or toot their horn or cut you off in traffic.
-They take their time, take it easy, relax and enjoy the beauty of nature.
+They take their time, take it easy, relax, and enjoy the beauty of nature.
 Return that attitude and behavior toward the people you meet on Maui.
 While you are visiting their island, catch the Aloha Spirit.
-Learn a little of their ways and their lifestyle.
+Learn a little about their ways and their lifestyle.
 Take that spirit home with you.
 When you are back home, and you are taking the time to be kind to everyone you meet, remember that you learned about this Aloha Spirit during your visit to Hawaii.
 In this way, your Hawaiian experience will last the rest of your life.

 Before you come to Maui, read a little about the history of this land and people, such as the book “A Concise History of the Hawaiian Islands” by Dr. Phil Barnes.
 While you are on Maui, learn about the people and about this wonderful land in which they live.
-Attend the cultural talk by Clifford Naeole at the Ritz Carlton Kapalua.
-(It’s free to everyone on Fridays at 10:00 AM, but call him at the Ritz 669-6200 to verify day and time.)
+Attend the cultural talk by Clifford Naeʻole at the Ritz Carlton Kapalua.
 Pick up the free “Maui Historical Walking Guide” booklet at brochure racks or at the Lahaina Visitor Center behind the Banyan tree, and read it as you walk to each of the historical sites in the old whaling town of Lahaina and elsewhere on the island.
-Take a guided walking tour of one of Maui’s towns (Makawao, Paia, Kihei or Lahaina) from Local Tastes of Maui www.mauihawaii.org/makawao-tour.
+Take a guided walking tour of one of Maui’s towns (Makawao, Paia, Kihei, or Lahaina) from Local Tastes of Maui.
 Take the self-guided Kaanapali Beach history tour (Google search for Kaanapali Historical Trails or call 661-3271).
-Attend the all-Hawaiian theatrical experience of the live Ulalena show at the Maui Theater in Lahaina (661-9913).
-Learn about the ocean environment at the Maui Ocean Center in Maalaea (270-7000).
-Use the words aloha (greetings or love) and mahalo (thank you) at least 5 times every day, and try to learn a dozen additional Hawaiian words (aina = the land, alii = royalty, anuenue = rainbow, hale = house, honu = turtle, mauka = toward the mountains, makai = toward the ocean, keiki = children, kokua = cooperation, ohana = family, ono = delicious, pau = finished).
+Learn about the ocean environment at the Maui Ocean Center in Maʻalaea.
+Use the words aloha (greetings or love) and mahalo (thank you) at least 5 times every day, and try to learn a dozen additional Hawaiian words (ʻaina = the land, aliʻi = royalty, anuenue = rainbow, hale = house, honu = turtle, mauka = toward the mountains, makai = toward the ocean, keiki = children, kokua = cooperation, ohana = family, ono = delicious, pau = finished).
 When you buy souvenirs, look for things that are made on Maui.
 When you go to a restaurant, order a local fish instead of a steak or burger.
 At local restaurants and grocery stores, sample more local foods such as guava juice, pog, Maui chips, lomi-lomi salmon, shave ice, Kona coffee, Maui onions, plate lunch, kalua pig, poke, saimin, and maybe even poi.
-Try the “Native Hawaiian Diet” dinner (fern salad, steamed fish in lau lau, poi) at the Tiki Terrace at the Kaanapali Beach Hotel (661-0011).
-During whale season (winter) stop off at the whale-watching lookout near Maalaea, and learn from the guide at the Pacific Whale Foundation van about humpback whales.
+Try the “Native Hawaiian Diet” dinner (fern salad, steamed fish in lau lau, poi) at the Tiki Terrace at the Kaanapali Beach Hotel.
+During whale season (winter), stop off at the whale-watching lookout near Maalaea, visit the Pacific Whale Foundation store in the Maalaea shops, and learn about humpback whales.
 If you do the things in this paragraph, you’ll come home with a far better understanding of Hawaii than the usual tourist.
 Your family will have a wonderful new respect for Hawaii and its people.
-But even in this land so different from home, remember that back home is “on the mainland” and not “back in the states.”
+But even in this land so different from home, remember that back home is “on the mainland” and not “back in the States.”

 Many of the top restaurants on Maui serve a type of food called Pacific Rim Cuisine.
-This consists of a mixture of Asian and California styles of cooking, stressing seafood.
+This consists of a mixture of Asian, California, and Pacific Island styles of cooking, stressing seafood.
 A good choice at many Maui restaurants is “catch of the day.”
 This is generally a fish with a Hawaiian name, such as Mahi‑Mahi (dolphin‑fish), Uku (gray snapper), Monchong (pomfret), Opakapaka (pink snapper), Ahi (yellow‑fin tuna), or Ono (wahoo, like mackerel).

-Many of Maui’s best restaurants in all price ranges are described in more detail, with menu lists and photos of the food, on the Restaurants section of this website at
+Many of Maui’s best restaurants in all price ranges are described in more detail, with menu lists and photos of the food, on the Maui Restaurants page.

 Restaurants and other businesses on Maui are opening, closing, and changing every day.
 I only live there part-time, and unfortunately cannot try every one of these restaurants every year.
 About 100 restaurants on Maui open, close, or change ownership per year.
-Therefore, some of the restaurants and other businesses listed on these pages may be gone, or may have changed, by the time you get to Maui.
+Therefore, some of the restaurants and other businesses listed on these pages may be gone or may have changed by the time you get to Maui.
 Call before you go.
-Email me email@example.com if you find any changes or updates.

 You can save money on your Maui restaurant expenses with the following suggestions:

-Carry out dinner from the Honokowai Okazuya & Deli (665-0512) on the west side, or from Eskimo Candy (891-8898) on the south side.
-The fish entrees here are as good as at many of Maui’s top restaurants, for about half the price.
+- Carry out dinner from the Honokowai Okazuya & Deli (808-665-0512) on the west side or from Paia Fish Market (808-874-8888) on the south side.
+The fish entrees here are as good as at many of Maui’s top restaurants for about half the price.

-Here are my favorite Maui restaurants, my opinion of the best ten in each price range:
+Here are my favorite Maui restaurants and my opinion of the best ten in each price range:

 THE VERY BEST RESTAURANTS ON MAUI

 I only have space in this “Printable Guide” to describe my ten favorite restaurants in each of the three price ranges (expensive, moderate, inexpensive).
-But on the rest of this Maui Vacations website, there are more complete reviews and menu lists and food photos of over 160 Maui restaurants in all price ranges, including more details of the ones listed here and many others.
-See
+But on the rest of this Maui Vacations website, there are more complete reviews and menu lists, and food photos of over 210 Maui restaurants in all price ranges, including more details of the ones listed here and many others.